Warrior-class inshore patrol vessel: Development

-Since the Strategic Defence Package of 1999, the South African Navy had always envisaged replacing the ageing Warrior-class strike craft with more modern alternatives, especially when wanting to improve its efficiency in policing the country's extensive maritime exclusive economic zone (1.5 million km).
+Since the Strategic Defence Package of 1999, the South African Navy has envisaged replacing the ageing Warrior-class strike craft with more modern alternatives, with an aim in increasing the efficiency of policing the country's extensive maritime exclusive economic zone (1.5 million km).
 In 2011, it was hoped that nine Offshore Patrol Vessels (OPVs) would be constructed as a like-for-like replacement for the previous strike craft.
 Practical experience in the rough seas of the Cape had tended to favour the larger OPVs, as well as the vessels having the potential ability to operate helicopters from their flight deck.

 In 2013 it was announced that the SA Navy had the ambition of domestically constructing three offshore, and a miniumum of six (later reduced to three) inshore patrol vessels, in what would be termed Project Biro.
 However, as a result of financial implications, in 2018 it was confirmed that only the three Multi-Mission Inshore Patrol Vessels (MMIPVs) would be granted funding, at a cost of R3.6 billion ($288m).

 Whilst the introduction of three highly modern IPVs will play a crucial and immediate role in maritime law enforcement, it has been regretted by analysts that the OPV option was not also financially feasible due to the significant upscaling of capability available.

 In March 2024 South African Navy Chief Monde Lobese explained.
 “The Blue Print Force design of the South African Navy requires no less than 15 of these inshore patrol vessels.
 The South African Navy must still realise the option of the fourth MMIPV and will attempt to source funding for the additional 11 vessels after that.
 There is still the urgent requirement for an additional 15 offshore patrol vessels as well.”

 In February 2024, South African Defence Minister Thandi Modise also told Parliament that new offshore patrol vessels will be acquired, while the existing vessels MMIPVs will be maintained.